FAQs

 How and when will you be engaging with stakeholders?

-We've been in discussions with statutory stakeholders for a number of months and that will continue throughout the development of MarramWind.
+We've been in discussions with stakeholders for a significant period of time and that will continue throughout the development of MarramWind.

 Stakeholder consultation and engagement is a crucial part of the development process and will be carried out to give stakeholders and members of the public interested in the MarramWind project the opportunity to provide feedback and inform the scope of studies as part of the EIA process.